lansing/blackdog/README.md

 - Make sure your Inky Expression is plugged in to your GPIO pins

 - Play some tunes and enjoy the album art

+## More details

+### BlackDog components

+- **Display Server** provides an HTTP endpoint.
+Images posted here will be processed (which includes adding a gradient border/background if requested) and rendered on the E Ink display
+- Source modules
+  - **Shairport Sync source**: subscribes to an MQTT topic for changes in album art metadata
+  - **MPD source**: uses the native MPD client to listen for changes in the current track filename, fetches album art from an HTTP endpoint (such as one provided by Moode Audio)
+  - **Screen Saver source**: rotates through images in a directory.

+These all run as separate processes and systemd services.

+### Stuff taken care of by the setup script

+- Mosquitto MQTT broker is installed
+- Shairport is configured to publish metadata updates to an MQTT topic
+- Some required RaspPi firmware config changes are made, if necessary, to support the Inky display
+- The BlackDog components are installed as systemd services, and started

+## Contact

+Please get in touch if you're using this!